 Plan and facilitate the process of prioritized facilities need requests from the annual program review.

-Serve as a central clearing-house for concerns relating to buildings, grounds, safety, climate, and sustainability.
+Serve as a central clearinghouse for concerns relating to buildings, grounds, safety, and sustainability.

 Develop and recommend the College Facilities Master Plan and monitor the progress towards the implementation of this plan; and the Emergency Preparedness Plan.